lozanomasuno/enerSincTest/README.md

 # Enersinc Desarrollador Junior

-Below a description about this test, I hope it solves all request suggested by you.
+Below a description to run this test, I hope it solves all request suggested by you.

 ## Authors